Trading Volume; Measuring Liquidity, Price Movement, and Trend Reliability in Technical Analysis

 VWAP – Volume Weighted Average Price Indicator

-The VWAP indicator shows the average price at which trades occurred over a specific time period—typically one day.
+The VWAP indicator shows the average price at which trades occurred over a specific time period typically one day.

 Unlike traditional moving averages such as SMA or EMA, which consider only price, VWAP gives more weight to prices with higher trading volume.
-As a result, this tool provides a more accurate representation of the market's effective price:

 • Fair Value Determination: If price is above VWAP, the asset is considered overpriced; if below, it's considered underpriced;